-In conclusion, this study suggests that the Cycas revoluta Thunb. natural extract can inhibit the growth, migration and invasion of gastric cancer cells.
-Moreover, it can be used with 5-Fu to enhance its effect by AKT-mTOR pathway, which provides a promising strategy in chemotherapy against gastric cancer.
+In conclusion, this study suggests that Cycas revoluta Thunb. natural extract can inhibit gastric cancer cell growth, migration and invasion.
+Moreover, it can be used to enhance the effect of 5-Fu through the AKT-mTOR pathway, which provides a promising strategy in chemotherapy against gastric cancer.

 Article Highlights